bwestrich/tdd-spock/README.md

 ##Use closures to troubleshoot issues with double method matchers
 * If methods on your mocks or stubs are not getting matched, use closures to find out why.
-For examples using methods with single or multiple arguments, see `mcwest.learnspock.UseClosureToDebugDoubleMatchers*`.
+For examples using a method with single or with multiple arguments, see `mcwest.learnspock.UseClosureToDebugDoubleMatchers*`.

 ##Spy cautiously